Skip to main content

 pip install flask

-Step 2: Write Application Code
+Step 2: Write the Application Code

 import os